Casting on (knitting): Methods for casting on in handknitting

 A common method, in which all the loops are made with one yarn, while the other end (the dangling end from the original slip knot) is used to secure the base of each loop.
 The loops will appear like knit stitches.
 This method is also called the "knit half-hitch cast on".
 Although popular, this method requires that the knitter estimate the length of the dangling yarn before the stitches are cast on; if the dangling yarn is too short, the knitter will run out of yarn with which to secure the stitches before the full number of stitches have been cast on.
 In that case, the knitter will have to pull everything out, re-position the slip knot to give a longer tail, and begin anew.
+This can be avoided by estimating the length of the dangling yarn in advance, using one of several available methods.
 Despite this shortcoming, it's a good all-around method for casting on.
 Another variation for this method is to use two different yarns, one being the main yarn used in the project, and the second being a piece of contrasting waste yarn.
 One attaches the two with a slip knot, and then using the waste or contrast yarn as the long tail, starts the row.
 This is useful if for picking up stitches on the cast-on edge in order to knit in the opposite direction.
 One can also use it decoratively, making the contrast or waste yarn a part of the pattern design.

 To execute it, start by figuring out how much yarn is required for the cast-on row, and pull out that amount of yarn.
 With that, put a slip knot on the needle (this is not absolutely necessary, since the first cast-on stitch will create a slip knot in the process, but it is generally more secure to start with a slip knot).
 Hold the needle in the right hand and the yarn in the left, with the long tail pulled around the thumb and hanging in front, and the yarn from the ball around the first or second finger, with the ball tail heading toward the back.
 Once completed, take the needle under the front of the long tail, picking up a half hitch, then back to the yarn over the finger from the top side of the yarn, pulling the loop through the half hitch formed.

 This cast-on can also be done in a purl and a twisted stitch version as well.